Ford Puma vs Toyota RAV4

 The Bottom Line

-RAV4 has a slight advantage, but Puma remains highly competitive.
+RAV4 has a modest catalogue-index lead, while Puma remains close.

 Where They Actually Differ